-This 135-mile section of the Oregon National Historic Trail presents wonderful recreational opportunities.
+This 135-mile Idaho portion of the Oregon National Historic Trail presents wonderful recreational opportunities.
 Jump in your car to experience this area’s beautiful scenery or explore on foot to discover abundant opportunities for camping, hiking, horseback riding, OHV riding and scenic/wildlife viewing.

 In the mid-1800s, thousands of pioneers followed the Oregon Trail 2,000 miles from Missouri to Oregon in search of a better life.
 However, the Oregon Trail was never just one route.
 Some emigrants deviated from the main trail in search of water and livestock forage, while others found shortcuts and better routes to avoid difficult terrain.
 Two segments of the primary route, North Trail and Sinker Creek, are located in southwestern Idaho, and visitors today can still see original wagon ruts.
 Bonneville Point, 16 miles southeast of Boise, explains the challenges faced by courageous pioneers.